philadams-zz/philadams.net/src/quotes.md

 > expecting a different result. _Albert Einstein_

 -
+> In preparing for battle, I have always found that plans are useless but
+> planning is indispensable. _Dwight D Eisenhower_

+-
 > Our strength grows out of our weakness.
 Not until we are pricked
 > and stung and sorely shot at, awakens the indignation which arms itself
 > with secret forces.
 A great man is always willing to be little.
 Whilst